dsimat/weather_project/README.md

 # Weather Analyzer

 ## Description
 This program fetches weather data from [Open-Meteo](https://open-meteo.com/) and plots them.
 It can plot today's weather, archived weather data from the past 5 hours, 4 days, 1 month, 2 months and 3 months, as well as forecast data for the next 3 days.
 The program can plot in both Metric and Imperial units.
-It plots temperature, humidity, precipitation, cloud cover, surface pressure, wind speed, and wind direction.

 The Open-Meteo API by default [differentiates between hourly and daily data](https://open-meteo.com/en/docs), and our program follows the same convention.
 The parameters plotted for hourly and daily weather data are slightly different.

-Hourly data parameters include
+Hourly data parameters include:
+- Temperature
+- Humidity
+- Precipitation
+- Cloud cover
+- Surface pressure
+- Wind speed and direction
+-

+Daily data parameters include:
+- Temperature (max, min and mean over time)
+- Precipitation sum
+- Sunshine duration
+- Wind speed and direction

 ## Installation